JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

 The advantage is the code can come from the `code_samples` directory, so it will be live code that isn't silently stale.

 The disadvantage is the file may contain a large class, too large for the documentation page to be useful.
+To include only a specific method, specify `include-symbol="methodName"` additionally.

 In any case, please keep code samples concise and avoid any unnecessary "surrounding" code or import statements.

 ### Tables